eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

 #### 2. The Ready List (`rdlist`)
 This is a **doubly linked list** that stores the file descriptors (FDs) that are currently "ready" (i.e., have data to read or space to write).
 - When an event occurs on a monitored FD, it is added to this list.
 - `epoll_wait()` simply checks this list.
-If it's not empty, it returns the events to the user.
+If it is not empty, it returns the events to the user.

 #### 3. The Red-Black Tree (`rbr`)
 This is a **Red-Black Tree** that stores all the file descriptors currently being monitored by this epoll instance.